juliansp357/Book-sales-of-Amazon/README.md

 # Book-sales-of-Amazon
-It consist of a description of sales
+It is a simple exercise of data science, a description of sales.
+It was made with some libraries of python in Jupyter Notebook